PheonixMMKC777/Windows-Registry-Editor/readme.txt

 This is a program to edit the Windows Registry for Windows 10 In theory it would work with Windows 7/8 but dont expect 100% compatibility.

+Run RUNME.BAT with admin privledges!!!!!!!!

-Run the RUNME! for an easier startup but if that doesnt work
+but if that doesnt work

 1. Run powershell as Administrator